reynaldo86/dio-desafio-dynamodb/README.md

     --return-values ALL_NEW
 ```

-- Comando para Excluir a tabela.
+- Comando para Excluir a tabela por meio do AWS Cli.

 ```
 aws dynamodb delete-table --table-name Music